X-Ray and Radiologic Tech Career Information

 Registered radiologic technologists that have lots of experience and wish to become radiologist assistants must complete a formal continuing education program for this advanced occupation and become certified as a Registered Radiologist Assistant (R.R.A.) by meeting the necessary requirements and passing the appropriate exam from the ARRT.

 The outlook for both fields is promising due to the aging population, technological advancement, and growing demand for diagnostic imaging exams and other radiologic procedures.
-In fact, the employment of workers within the field of radiologic technology is expected to increase by 8.7 percent between 2014 and 2024 (a little faster than average).**
+In fact, the employment of workers within the field of radiologic technology is expected to increase by 12 percent between 2016 and 2026 (faster than average).**

 The more sub-specialties you are trained and certified in, the more attractive you'll be to highly sought-after employers such as hospitals and advanced imaging centers.